More about: Day Trips to Machu Picchu from Cusco

 For example, if you plan to tour only the Llaqta or citadel, thus omitting to climb the mountains, then about two hours will be enough.
 But, if instead, you wish to follow the Machu Picchu route and incorporate the climb up to the Huchuypicchu mountain, you will need about four hours.

-Whether these or any other Machu Picchu tour, at the end of your visit and return to Cuzco, you can continue with other itinerary activities: join one of the best cooking classes in Cusco, buy souvenirs, discover some of the things to do in Cusco at night on a route of bars, pubs, among others.
+Whether these or any other Machu Picchu tour, at the end of your visit and return to Cuzco, you can continue with other itinerary activities: join one of the best cooking classes in Cusco, buy souvenirs, discover some of the things to do in Cusco at night in a route of bars, pubs, among others.

 Any time of the year is the best time to go to Cusco and visit Machu Picchu.
-Whether you decide to do this activity during the dry, rainy or dry season, you can live a unique experience through the circuits of the Inca city.
+Whether you decide to do this activity during the dry, rainy or rainy season, you can live a unique experience through the circuits of the Inca city.

 Dry season